River Teifi: Culture and history

-The Teifi valley has been inhabited since pre-history.
-There are many remains of Iron Age and Stone Age man including cromlechs (burial chambers) and standing stones.
-The remains of a medieval abbey stand at Strata Florida with some excellent examples of encaustic tiles on the floors.
-The river flows near to the Lampeter campus of the University of Wales, Trinity Saint David, its predecessor, the University of Wales, Lampeter (est. 1822) having been the oldest university established in Wales.
+The remains of a medieval abbey stand at Strata Florida with examples of encaustic tiles on the floors.
+The river flows near to the Lampeter campus of the University of Wales Trinity Saint David, its predecessor, the University of Wales, Lampeter (est. 1822) having been the oldest university established in Wales.
 The river forms the southern boundary of the hamlet of Pen-y-wenallt.